JosiasDMartins/WIMM-Finance/README.md

-# WiMM - Where is My Money Finance
+# SweetMoney
- Where is My Money Finance is a personal finance app for your family.
+ SweetMoney is a personal finance app for your family.

 It is based on Django and uses a SQLite database (for now) to organize your expenses.
 This app is made to turn your financial flow easy and simple to track, organizing it by "expense groups" (or Flow Groups), with a user based organization.